 This octagonal structured monument was constructed during the reign of the king Jitamitra Malla.
 This monument was used for observing festivals and rituals.
 It was completely destroyed in the 1934 A.D.
 However, it has already been renovated.

-This temple is made up of stone in Shikhara style.
+This temple is made up of stone in the Shikhara style.
 It was constructed around the 17th century.
 The steps to the temple hold statues of male and female attendants each leading a child and dog.
-The steps also hold statues of horses, rhinos, man-lions and camels.
+The steps also hold statues of horses, rhinos, man-lions, and camels.

 Taumadi Square (Ta:Mari Square)

 People often see the five-storeyed temple of Taumadi Square as the epitome of Bhaktapur.
 However, Taumadi Square comprises of much more beauties than just the five-storeyed temple.